Lecturer in Adult Nursing

 - SEEK: Research profile

-I qualified as a registered nurse in 1977 from Oldham School of Nursing.
-The majority of my clinical career was working in critical care (staff nurse, sister, clinical nurse specialist, resuscitation officer).
+Ruth qualified as a registered nurse in 1977 from Oldham School of Nursing.
+The majority of her clinical career was working in critical care (staff nurse, sister, clinical nurse specialist, resuscitation officer).

-I have worked in the School of Nursing, Midwifery, Social Work and Social Sciences since 1996 initially as a Lecturer Practitioner until in 2004 I became a full time Lecturer in Nursing.
-The Practitioner element of the Lecturer Practitioner role was based in medicine where Practice Development was a major component of my role and Research included mulitidisciplinary working and the developments that promoted a self care philosophy of care and the needs of the informal carers of stroke patients.
+Ruth has worked in the School of Nursing, Midwifery, Social Work and Social Sciences since 1996 initially as a Lecturer Practitioner until in 2004 she then became a full time Lecturer in Nursing.
+The Practitioner element of the Lecturer Practitioner role was based in medicine where Practice Development was a major component of her role and research included mulitidisciplinary working and the developments that promoted a self care philosophy of care and the needs of the informal carers of stroke patients.

-My teaching and learning interests include leadership and management, care of the critcally ill patient and their families, flexible and work based learning.
-I am also very interested in the transition from student nurse to qualified nurse and preceptorship.
-I was actively involved in a Whole School Project related to transition.
+Ruth's teaching and learning interests include leadership and management, care of the critcally ill patient and their families, flexible and work based learning.
+She is also very interested in the transition from student nurse to qualified nurse and preceptorship and was actively involved in a Whole School Project related to transit

-In April 2016 I have reduced my hours and now work 2 days per week.
+From April 2016 Ruth reduced her working hours and now work 2 days per week.

 Post Graduate / Post Qualifying (level 6 and 7)